numbers1234567/Neural-Network-Minesweeper/README.md

 # Neural-Network-Minesweeper
-My attempt at a convolutional neural network in Keras.
+My attempt at a convolutional neural network using deep Q learning in Keras.